msabony3/university-laundry-sql-deliverable/README.md

-# 🧺 Laundry Reservation System

-### Overview
+**Overview**
-This project was developed as part of a university database and analytics course.
-It simulates a **laundry machine reservation system** designed for student housing, allowing users to reserve washers and dryers, manage maintenance requests, and track payments.

-The project demonstrates how structured data, normalization, and SQL reporting can create an efficient, data-driven scheduling platform — one that mirrors real-world facility management systems.
+This project was developed as part of a university Database Management Systems course.
+It simulates a laundry machine reservation system for student housing, allowing users to reserve washers and dryers, submit maintenance requests, and view operational analytics.
+The goal was to demonstrate how structured data, normalization, and SQL reporting can create an efficient scheduling and asset management platform similar to those used in real-world housing or facility management environments.

 ---

-### 🧱 Database Design
+**Database Design**
-The database was built and optimized around six core entities:
+The system is built around six normalized entities designed for referential integrity and clarity:

-- **STUDENT** – stores student information and login credentials
+STUDENT – stores user information and login credentials

-- **MACHINE** – tracks each washer and dryer
+MACHINE – represents each washer and dryer, including operational details

-- **RESERVATION** – links students to scheduled machine times
+RESERVATION – links students to scheduled machine times

-- **BUILDING** – organizes machines by location
+BUILDING – organizes machines by physical location
-- **MACHINE_TYPE** – defines machine specifications (washer or dryer) and related attributes
-- **MAINTENANCE_REQUEST** – manages issues and repairs

-The schema emphasizes referential integrity, normalization, and real-world constraints to ensure reliable operation and data accuracy.
+MACHINE_TYPE – binary variable denoting machine type, either "Washer" or "Dryer"

+MAINTENANCE_REQUEST – records issues, repairs, and resolution updates

+Each table was designed with clear key relationships and constraints to maintain accuracy, consistency, and usability across the system.

 ---

-### 🧮 SQL & Reporting
+**SQL**
-Queries were developed to generate insights for both users and administrators, including:
+I wrote SQL queries to support both administrative and user-facing insights, including:

-- Active and historical reservation reports
+-Current and historical reservations

-- Machine usage summaries by building and time
+-Machine utilization summaries by building and time frame

-- Maintenance issue tracking and status updates
+-Maintenance request tracking and completion rates

-- Revenue and payment summaries
+-Revenue summaries and user payment data
-- Student usage analytics

-Each query highlights a different SQL concept — from joins and aggregations to subqueries and views — showcasing full-stack data logic in action.
+-Student activity analytics

+These reports highlight joins, aggregations, subqueries, and views, illustrating how SQL logic can support real-world analytics and decision-making.

 ---

-### 🧰 Tools & Skills
-- **SQL (MySQL)**
-- **Excel** for prototype analysis
-- **Data Modeling & Normalization**
-- **Entity-Relationship Design**

----

-### 📚 Learning Outcomes
-This project strengthened my understanding of relational database design, efficient query writing, and how to translate operational needs into structured, analyzable data.
-It also emphasized clarity in schema documentation and the importance of designing systems that scale with real user behavior.
+**Tools and Skills**

+-MySQL

+-Python (for query testing and data validation)

+-Excel (for prototype reporting and early-stage analysis)

+-Data modeling and normalization

+-Entity-relationship design

 ---